Dallas Defectively Designed Products Lawyer

 - This alternative design was reasonable in terms of cost and capability

-- The alternative design would have maintained the product’s function while improving safety
+- The alternative design would have maintained the product’s function while improving the safety

 When considering an alternative design for a product and whether it is feasible, the question of cost is a significant factor.
-To figure out how much would be too much to require a company to pay to use an alternate design, the courts often use what is called a cost-benefit analysis.
+The courts often use cost-benefit analysis to figure out how much would be too much to require a company to pay to use an alternate design.
 The court estimates the additional costs of a safer design and compares it to the costs for damage from injuries if the less safe design is used.
 The damage from injuries would include medical expenses, lost wages, and the cost of legal proceedings.
-Your attorney will typically make arguments about all of these costs to demonstrate that an alternative design was feasible.
+Your attorney will typically argue about all these costs to demonstrate that an alternative design was feasible.

 Compensation in a Defectively Designed Product Case

-If you were seriously injured due to a defectively designed product, you may be entitled to compensation for your injuries.
-This compensation should cover both economic and non-economic losses you suffered as a result of the product defect.
+You might be entitled to compensation if you were seriously injured due to a defectively designed product.
+This compensation should cover both economic and non-economic losses you suffered due to the product defect.
 It can include compensation for:

 - Medical expenses, including ambulance rides, emergency room visits, surgeries, medications, doctor appointments, medical devices, home care, and even transportation costs to and from appointments

-- Lost wages, if you have to miss work while you are in recovery for your injuries
+- Lost wages, if you have to miss work while you are in recovery from your injuries

 - Property damage, if the product defect damaged any of your property, such as causing a fire in your home